HypnoticSiege/Discord-Buttons-RPC/README.md

 # Discord Buttons Rich Presence
 Howdy, looks like you want to be able to have BUTTONS on your Discord Rich Presance.
 Great!
-You've found the place right here.
+You've found it :D

 # Instalation:
 1. Download the folder :D